 The roles of forensic accountants are becoming increasingly important in the courts of law today.
-Most of the attorneys are now relying on the expert advice and services of these professionals.
+Most attorneys now rely on these professionals’ expert advice and services.
 It is due to their financial knowledge and experience that is useful in litigation involving financial matters.
-They may be engaged in litigation that involves valuation testimony, fraud, financial analysis, damages calculation, family law accounting, electronic data analysis, and bankruptcy.
-More importantly, the accountants are often required to provide professional expert witness testimony in court.
+They may be engaged in litigation that requires valuation testimony, fraud, economic analysis, damages calculation, family law accounting, electronic data analysis, and bankruptcy.
+More importantly, accountants must often provide professional expert witness testimony in court.

-If you are looking for a Carmel accountant to help you out in litigation, you need to know what forensic accountancy is all about.
+If you are looking for a Carmel accountant to help you in litigation, you must know what forensic accountancy is all about.
 The following are the roles played by forensic accountants in legal cases:

 Pre-Case Analysis Consulting